Creating the perfect eye makeup look doesn’t have to be overwhelming and is easier than you think once you get the hang of it.

 If you choose to wear a liquid highlighter, which is a great option during the winter time when hydration is key, use a small brush to paint it into the desired areas and blend.

-Use a great setting spray to ensure your eye makeup stays vibrant all day long.
+Use a great setting spray to ensure your eye makeup stays vibrant and in place all day long.
 My favorites to use are Urban Decay’s All-Nighter Setting Spray and Ulta’s Dewy setting spray.

 Mist your setting spray all over your face about 6-8 inches away from your face to avoid running makeup.